brafdlog/caspion/README.md

 ### On Linux

-Currently this library uses `libsecret` so you may need to install it before running `npm install`.
+Currently this library uses `libsecret` so you may need to install it before running `yarn`.

 Depending on your distribution, you will need to run the following command: